 CATLR envisions online course development as a cycle of developing, teaching, evaluating and revising classes, and we are committed to assisting you at any point in this process to apply what research tells us about learning to help you enhance your online teaching and make your online experience is a success.

 To learn more about the services CATLR can provide as you move through this process, click on the links below.

-If you need to DEVELOP an online course, we explore the process and timelines associated with adapting an existing on-campus course for online, or developing a new course from scratch.
+If you need to DEVELOP an online course, we can help you understand the process and timelines associated with adapting an existing on-campus course for online, or developing a new course from scratch.
 Then we can consult with you on designing effective online learning strategies and identifying the skills and resources needed to to help you produce your course.
-Explore a roadmap for developing an online course.
+Explore a roadmap for online course design.

 When you are ready to TEACH an online course, our Facilitating Online Courses Program can help you identify and plan for the new practices associated with online instruction.
 Practices that have worked for you in the past on campus may or may not translate well online.
 Within our workshops and consultations, we differentiate between practices associated with “teaching and learning” with practices associated with “managing” your online class.
 We also help you think through technology options that can enhance learning.